-- 30. Considers that the current process of implementation of the Stabilisation and Association Process should be accompanied by the following adjustments to the management structures of the EU institutions: - European Parliament: the creation, after the 2004 elections, of new structures for bilateral political dialogue with the countries of South-Eastern Europe, in order to reflect the various levels of implementation of the Stabilisation and Association Process and the adoption of Stabilisation and Association Agreements with certain of the SAP countries (creation of joint parliamentary committees); - EU Council and Stablity Pact for South-Eastern Europe: enlarging the current 'Informal Consultative Committee' to include other key actors in the Stabilisation and Association Process countries, such as the World Bank, the IMF, the United Nations SRSG in Kosovo, the United Nations SGHR in Bosnia and Herzegovina, and the EU Special Representative; reinforcing the strategic capacity of the Special Coordinator of the Stability Pact for South-Eastern Europe and adjusting its current system of working methods in order to better reflect a renewed Stabilisation and Association Process (revision of the current system of the three Working Tables); - Commission: development of working procedures for the SAP countries similar to those
+- 28. Considers that the current process of implementation of the Stabilisation and Association Process should be accompanied by the following adjustments to the management structures of the EU institutions: - European Parliament: the creation, after the 2004 elections, of new structures for bilateral political dialogue with the countries of South-Eastern Europe, in order to reflect the different levels of implementation of the Stabilisation and Association Process and the adoption of Stabilisation and Association Agreements with certain of the Stabilisation and Association Process countries (creation of joint parliamentary committees); - EU Council and Stability Pact for South-Eastern Europe: enlarging the current 'Informal Consultative Committee' to include other key actors in the Stabilisation and Association Process countries, such as the World Bank, the IMF, the United Nations SRSG in Kosovo, the United Nations SGHR in Bosnia-Herzegovina and the EU Special Representative; reinforcing the strategic capacity of the Special Coordinator of the Stability Pact for South-Eastern Europe and adjusting its current system of working methods in order to better reflect a renewed Stabilisation and Association Process (revision of the current system of the three Working Tables); - Commission: development of working procedures for the Stabilisation and Association Process countries similar to those used in the current enlargement process (mirroring enlargement policy instruments), such as the definition of annual country targets and benchmarks, screening and monitoring adjustment to the EU 'acquis', modifying the competence of the European Agency for Reconstruction so that it may also contribute to 'screening activity' and identification of priorities and targets, and creation of a Commissioner responsible for all EU candidate countries (including Croatia); - 29.
+Instructs its President to forward this resolution to the Heads of State of all those countries participating in the Summit on 21 June, the Council, the Commission, the governments and parliaments of all the Stability Pact countries (EU Member States, candidate countries and Stabilisation and Association Process and other countries) and the Special Coordinator for South-Eastern Europe.